trimstray/nginx-admins-handbook/README.md

   > Elliptic curve Diffie–Hellman is a modified Diffie-Hellman exchange which uses Elliptic curve cryptography instead of the traditional RSA-style large primes.
 So while I'm not sure what parameters it may need (if any), I don't think it needs the kind you're generating (`ECDH` is based on curves, not primes, so I don't think the traditional DH params will do you any good).

   > Cipher suites using `DHE` key exchange in OpenSSL require `tmp_DH` parameters, which the `ssl_dhparam` directive provides.
 The same is true for `DH_anon` key exchange, but in practice nobody uses those.
-The openssl wiki page for Diffie Hellman Parameters it says: _To use perfect forward secrecy cipher suites, you must set up Diffie-Hellman parameters (on the server side)._ Look also at [SSL_CTX_set_tmp_dh_callback](https://www.openssl.org/docs/man1.0.2/man3/SSL_CTX_set_tmp_dh.html).
+The OpenSSL wiki page for Diffie Hellman Parameters it says: _To use perfect forward secrecy cipher suites, you must set up Diffie-Hellman parameters (on the server side)._ Look also at [SSL_CTX_set_tmp_dh_callback](https://www.openssl.org/docs/man1.0.2/man3/SSL_CTX_set_tmp_dh.html).

   > Default key size in OpenSSL is `1024 bits` - it's vulnerable and breakable.
 For the best security configuration use your own DH Group (min. `2048 bit`) or use known safe ones pre-defined DH groups (it's recommended) from the [Mozilla](https://wiki.mozilla.org/Security/Server_Side_TLS#ffdhe4096).